syncfusion-content/blazor-docs/blazor/maps/maps-method.md

 ## ZoomToCoordinates

 [ZoomToCoordinates](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Maps.SfMaps.html#Syncfusion_Blazor_Maps_SfMaps_ZoomToCoordinates_System_Double_System_Double_System_Double_System_Double_) zooms the map to the center point of the provided minimum and maximum coordinates.
-This method triggers the [OnZoom](https://blazor.syncfusion.com/documentation/maps/maps-event#onzoom) and [OnZoomComplete](https://blazor.syncfusion.com/documentation/maps/maps-event#onzoomcomplete) events.
-For more details about these events, please refer to the provided links.
+This method triggers the [OnZoom](https://blazor.syncfusion.com/documentation/maps/maps-event#onzoom) event when the zooming operation begins and the [OnZoomComplete](https://blazor.syncfusion.com/documentation/maps/maps-event#onzoomcomplete) event when the zooming operation is completed.
 The following are the arguments for this method.

 |   Argument name      |   Description                            |
 |----------------------| -----------------------------------------|